max-christian/electrocution/README.md

 electrocution
 =============

-Silly video installation using a Makeymakey and Javascript View electrocution.html in Firefox for more information.
+Silly video installation using a Makeymakey and Javascript.

+View electrocution.html in Firefox for more information.